mikhae1/kubectl-quackops/README.md

 - **Natural Language Interface:** Interact with your cluster naturally.
 Ask questions and receive context-aware assistance through interactive chats or single queries.
 - **AI-Powered Suggestions:** The tool analyzes your requests, cluster state, and leverages power of selected LLM to offer intelligent debugging suggestions and solutions.
 - **Automated Command Execution:** Streamline your workflow with automated execution of whitelisted `kubectl` commands.
 The tool maintains context and uses command outputs to provide accurate assistance.
-- **Direct Command Execution:** Execute arbitrary commands directly within the chat interface using the `$` prefix (e.g., `kubectl get pods`).
+- **Direct Command Execution:** Execute arbitrary commands directly within the chat interface using the `$` prefix (e.g., `$ kubectl get pods`).
 The tool integrates the output into its responses for a seamless experience.
 - **Safe Command Execution:** By default, sensitive data is not transmitted to language models.
 Enable `--safe-mode` to manually review and approve any suggested `kubectl` commands before they are executed.
 This feature ensures that you retain full control over your cluster and helps prevent unintended modifications.
 - **Supported LLM Providers:** Choose your preferred LLM provider, currently [Ollama](https://ollama.com/) and [OpenAI](https://openai.com/).